envytools/envytools/docs/hw/falcon/arith.rst

 Division and remainder: div, mod
 ================================

 Does unsigned 32-bit division / modulus.
+Sets no flags.
+If a division by 0 is requested, no exception happens - the division result is always ``0xffffffff`` in this case, and the modulus result is equal to the first source.

 Instructions:
     ===== ============ ========== =========